1972 United States presidential election in South Carolina

 The 1972 United States presidential election in South Carolina took place on November 7, 1972.
 All 50 states and the District of Columbia were part of the 1972 United States presidential election.
 South Carolina voters chose 8 electors to the Electoral College, who voted for president and vice president.

 South Carolina overwhelmingly voted for the Republican nominees, incumbent President Richard Nixon of California and his running mate Vice President Spiro Agnew of Maryland.
 Nixon and Agnew defeated the Democratic nominees, Senator George McGovern of South Dakota and his running mate U.S. Ambassador Sargent Shriver of Maryland.

 Nixon carried South Carolina with 70.58 percent of the vote to McGovern's 27.92 percent, a victory margin of 42.66 points.
 This election provided the Republican Party with its best presidential result in South Carolina since 1872 and constitutes the only presidential election where the Republican candidate carried every county in the state.
 Nixon was also the first Republican since 1872 to carry the state twice.

 Campaign

 Among white voters, 85% supported Nixon while 13% supported McGovern.
 This is the only time, as of the 2024 presidential election, that Marlboro County has voted for a Republican presidential candidate since that county was founded in 1896, and the last time when Orangeburg County, Williamsburg County, Marion County, Fairfield County, Hampton County, Lee County, and Allendale County have voted for a Republican presidential candidate.
 McCormick County would not vote Republican again until Donald Trump won it in 2016.
-Meanwhile, Clarendon and Jasper counties would not do so until Trump’s 2020 and 2024 victories, respectively.
+Meanwhile, Clarendon and Jasper counties would not do so until Trump’s 2020 and 2024 victories in the state, respectively.